 Pancreatic cancer is the growth of cancer cells in the pancreas.
-The pancreas is a long, flattened pear-shaped organ in the abdomen.
-It makes digestive enzymes and hormones, including insulin.
+The pancreas is a digestive organ.
+It makes digestive enzymes and hormones.

-It is not clear exactly what causes these problems in the cells, but it is probably a combination of genetics and environment.
+It is not clear what causes changes in the cells.
+It is likely a combination of genes and environment.

-Pancreatic cancer is more common in men and in people aged 40 years and older.
-Other factors that may increase your chances of pancreatic cancer:
+Pancreatic cancer is more common in men and people aged 55 years old and older.
+Other things that raise the risk are:

-Pancreatic cancer does not cause symptoms in its early stages.
-The cancer may grow for some time before it causes symptoms.
-When symptoms do appear, they may be very vague.
-In many cases, the cancer has spread outside the pancreas by the time it is discovered.
+Pancreatic cancer does not usually cause symptoms in the early stages.
+When symptoms occur, the cancer has often spread outside the pancreas.

-The doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-The doctor may order blood and urine tests, as well as check for hidden blood in your stool.
+The doctor may order blood and urine tests, as well as check for hidden blood in the stool.

-Imaging tests evaluate the pancreas and surrounding structures:
+Imaging tests check the pancreas and surrounding structures.
+They may include:

-Treatments for pancreatic cancer depends on the stage of the cancer.
-Treatments include:
+The goal is to remove the cancer, if possible, and to ease symptoms.
+Treatment for pancreatic cancer depends on the stage of the cancer.
+It may include:

-Most times, pancreatic cancer is discovered at an advanced stage.
-Surgery may not be appropriate in this case.
-If surgery cannot be done, then chemotherapy and radiation are offered together to prolong survival.
+Most times, pancreatic cancer is found at a later stage.
+This means that surgery may not be helpful.
+If surgery cannot be done, then chemotherapy and radiation may be given together.
+This may increase survival time.